EdwinTechnologies/TCP_Proxy_CSharp/README.md

 ```
 - To run the program you need to compile it with .NET or Mono
-  (more recommended than just downloading the binary)
+  (better than just downloading the binary if you want to modify the code)

 - At the top of the Main-Script (TCP_Proxy.cs) you can configure the Proxy-Settings